 (Source: HBSWK)

-A significant initiative from L’Oréal has been its ‘Beauty Squad’ campaign, where a number of influencers created YouTube videos and articles for both L’Oréal’s website, social channels, and their own channels, tapping into a combined influencer reach of 5.5m.
+A significant initiative from L’Oréal has been its ‘Beauty Squad’ campaign, where several influencers created YouTube videos and articles for both L’Oréal’s website, social channels, and their channels, tapping into a combined influencer reach of 5.5m.

 Ipsy, the beauty subscription service, enlists beauty influencers and brand ambassadors to create videos that demonstrate how to use the products in the bag after its co-founder, Michelle Phan, was a beauty influencer who saw first-hand how beauty-obsessed consumers loved watching videos of people unboxing new beauty products and demonstrating how to execute new styles.